 Job Status

-As a result of the strategic business reviews, Enron has determined that (XXX) positions must be eliminated.
+As you know the company is undergoing a significant restructuring as it focuses on core businesses and streamlines operations.
+We have spent a great deal of time reviewing our organization and our core businesses during the past several weeks and this difficult choice is unavoidable.
+As part of this process, Enron has determined that many jobs must be eliminated.

-It is with regret that I inform you your position is effected by this decision.
-We have spent a great deal of time reviewing our organization and our work during the past several weeks and this difficult choice is unavoidable.
-Accordingly Enron will terminate your employment effective January 28, 2002.
-This decision has been carefully reviewed and is final.
+It is with regret that I inform you your position is affected by this decision.
+Accordingly, Enron will terminate your employment effective January 28, 2002.
+This decision [is no reflection on you, but it] has been carefully reviewed and is final.

 What’s Next?

-We understand that this is very difficult message to receive.
+We understand that this is a very difficult message to receive.
 Please listen carefully and I will provide you with some specific information you need.

-opportunity to pursue other employment.

-.Please do not return to the work place: You are on a paid furlough.
+Effective today, you are on a paid furlough.
+Enron will terminate your employment on January 28, 2002.
+This means you will continue to receive your pay for the next sixty days.
+The company will continue your benefits through your termination date.

 Tomorrow you should report to 3 AC 4th.
-Floor for between 10 AM and 4 PM to receive a packet containing detailed information about your rights and considerations under these circumstances.
+Floor for between ___ AM and ___ PM to receive a packet containing detailed information about your rights and considerations under these circumstances.

 Or..

 Tomorrow, or no later than Wednesday, you will receive via certified mail [or courier] a notification defining your situation and your rights and consideration under these circumstances.

-You will continue to receive your pay for the next sixty days

-In addition to your severance, vacation benefits and this 60-day termination pay, Enron will pay your medical insurance coverage for the months of December and January.
-All other benefits will cease as of November 30th.

 We know you likely have personal effects at the office.
-We will contact you concern an opportunity to retrieve your personal items or we will arrange to have those items packaged and sent to you.
+We will contact you to arrange an opportunity to retrieve your personal items.
+If you need items from your work area before you leave the building, we will accompany you.
+We will arrange for you to retrieve your personal effects at a future time.
+If you prefer, we will pack and sent these items to you.

-Any company equipment and property that you may have will need to be accounted for as a part of the exit meeting.
+Likewise, any company equipment and property that you have will need to be accounted for as a part of the exit meeting.
 We will contact you concerning where and when these issues should be addressed.

-We believe this sixty-day paid furlough will provide you a stronger opportunity to pursue other employment.
+As a matter of policy, we are required to deactivate your building pass and your computer access.
+Accordingly you will not be able to enter the building and we ask that you not return to the work place.

 On a limited basis, Enron will provide resources for updating resumes and workshops to brush up on interviewing skills.
+[You will receive information about these resources [when?
+Where?]

 Q&As

 Do you understand what we have just discussed?
-If you have any more questions after review of the termination notice, feel free to call your HR Generalists or me if you have more questions later.
+After you review the termination notice, feel free to call your HR generalists if you have any more questions. [or me] if you have more questions later.
+[Entertain questions.]

-Entertain questions.